 Now, imagine another team of people who are building native mobile apps.
 They too will have to make tradeoffs.
 They have to decide what platform to write first, what framework to use, what features to build, etc. Often, they will choose to implement SDKs and APIs for external services critical to the app’s use.
 As they add services, they will discover that features, frameworks, and services often come into conflict with a net new SDK that needs to be added.
 Just as often, they will discover that their customers want to use the app in a way that has yet to be supported by their app or SDK vendor.
 Again, gaps exist.

 At Appdome, we understand that these gaps are serious business.
 They impact the developer and the enterprise user equally.
-They hold back the mobile economy.
 That is why we are dedicated to solving the gaps and serving critical use cases with instant implementation options anyone can use.

-We believe functionality and compatibility gaps will always exist.
+Functionality and compatibility gaps will always exist in mobile app development and mobile app security.
 It’s folly to think that all platforms, frameworks and feature sets will merge into one.
-In fact, we think diversity and choices are what makes the mobile economy so exciting and vibrant.
-Our goal is to allow customers to bring the best of what’s out there together, regardless of the gap.
+In fact, we think diversity and choices are what make the mobile economy so exciting and vibrant.
+Our goal is to allow customers to bring the best of what’s out there together, and overcome these inherent gaps between apps, frameworks and SDKs – all without coding changes.